-Program Requirements: All students are required to take a core curriculum of neuroscience courses over the first three semesters as well as coursework in statistics and experimental design.
-During the first year of graduate study, students obtain hands-on research experience by participating in laboratory rotations.
-Additional graduate coursework is tailored to meet the individual needs of each student.
+Program Requirements: All students are required to take a core curriculum of neuroscience courses over the first 1.5 years as well as coursework in statistical and quantitative analysis.

+MS students obtain hands-on research experience by participating in thesis research beginning in the first semester.